See our slide show below . . .

 The Vermont State Fair 2001

-The Rutland County Agricultural Society, Inc. d/b/a as the Vermont
+The correct wording for the fair is The Rutland County Agricultural Society, Inc. d/b/a as the Vermont State Fair.

-In the fall of 1846, the first Rutland fair took place in a field near Castleton with Frederick Button being the first President of the Rutland County Agricultural Society.
+The Vermont State fair was originally named the Rutland State Fair and started out being only a one day event located somewhere in Rutland County.
+The first fair took place in a field near Castleton with Fredrick Button being the first President of the Rutland County Agricultural Society.

 After moving around Rutland County for a few years, the Rutland fair grew closer to Rutland City, sometimes setting up on land owned by John Cain (now Grove Street north of Crescent) or on the old Baxter Estate.